-00:19:52 Robin Guest [Laughs.]
-Here for it.
-Here for it.
-Hashtag #TakeYourTimeOnNPR.
-Yeah, I think that was one of the big things.
-I think there were a lot of panel nights where I was like, "Ugh, I didn't say anything great."
-You know?
-So.
-But that helped me hone my voice.
-So, once I went to my late-night show and was Robin the host, it made a big difference.
-My Midwest accent really came out when I said that.
-Did you hear that?
-[Jesse laughs.]
-I said [using elongated vowels] Robin the hoast.
-[They laugh.]
-00:20:24 Jesse Host Wow.
+[I ney laugn.]
+00:20:13 Jesse Sound Host Transition Wow.
 Let's hear Robin Thede from her show, The Rundown , which ran on BET in 2017 and 2018.
 And this is Robin offering a take on a networking event that was making headlines at the time that was called "Come Meet a Black Person".
-00:20:39 Sound Effect Transition Music swells and fades.
-00:20:40 Clip Clip Robin Thede (The Rundown) : Just when you thought networking couldn't get any more uncomfortable, somebody in Atlanta made it even worse.
+Music swells and fades.
+00.20.31 Effect Clip Robin Thede (The Rundown): Just when you thought networking 00:20:31 Clip Спр couldn't get any more uncomfortable, somebody in Atlanta made it even worse.
 Newscaster : The networking event is tackling a thorny issue head on.
 It's called "Come Meet a Black Person", and it's inviting people to do exactly that.
 [The audience titters.]
 Robin: Come meet a Black person?!
 Just one?
 Which one?!
 [The audience laughs.]
-00:21:02 Sound Transition Please don't let it be Tone Loc.
+00:20:52 Sound Transition Please don't let it be Tone Loc.
 I don't have anything against him, they just say never meet your heroes.
 Music swells and fades.
-00:21:03 00:21:07 00:21:08 Effect Robin Jesse Robin Guest Host Guest [Guffaws.]
+00.20.02 Effect Transition Wasie Swells and rades.
+00:20:54 Robin Guest [Guffaws.]
 Still a great joke.
-I love Tone Loc humor.
+00:20:57 00:20:58 Jesse Robin Host Guest I love Tone Loc humor.
 I love to bring up people that I think people should not forget about.
 You know?
 [Jesse laughs.]
-00:21:17 Jesse Host Like, don't forget about Tone Loc.
+00:21:07 Jesse Host Like, don't forget about Tone Loc.
 Please.
 Anyway, you were talking about The Rundown .
 Sorry.
 [Laughs.]
 Yeah, we were talking about The Rundown .
 So, on The Rundown and on The Wilmore Show , you were performing as yourself.
 You've done sketch all along.
 And your sketch work isn't what I would call personality-driven.
 Right?
 Like, some sketch performers are doing riffs on themselves.
-00:21:37 00:21:39 Robin Jesse Guest Host are doing riffs on themselves.
-Oh!
+00:21:27 Robin Guest Oh!
 Right.
 No, that's not me.
-You know.
-There are some sketch performers who have a big persona, and they find ways to twist it 20% here and there and
+00:21:29 Jesse Host You know.
+There are some sketch performers who have a big persona, and they find ways to twist it 20% here and there and change the wig.
+And you are a very transformative sketch performer.
+00:21:44 Robin Guest Thank you.
+That is my goal.
+00:21:46 00:21:49 Jesse Robin Host Guest Why is that-why is that your goal?
+For me, I think the magic of sketch is being able to completely become someone else and make people believe that.
+I want people to say, "Where did you go?"
+I think one of the sketches that people [chuckles] site a lot-there's a lot, but the 227 reboot we did where I did an impression of Jackée-people are always like, "How?
+I thought that was her and that you guys had just CGI'ed her face to make her look like that period."
+But yeah, I think for me, it stems from growing up and wanting to kind of disappear.
+You know, being super poor and bullied and all of that stuff.
+And I know that sketch helped me disappear.
+I could become someone else and become someone I wasn't confident enough at the time to be.